-Budgetary Policy Score: 3 France's budgetary situation is unsustainable.
-The Hollande government's major mistake when coming to power in 2012 was to increase taxes on all fronts rather than to cut spending, which was, in fact, increased.
-The outcome has been rather catastrophic: Revenues were much lower than expected due to the economic crisis, lack of growth, tax evasion and increasing black market, while at the same time the collective morale of the French individuals and companies plummeted.
-Overall, the government adopted very few cutbacks.
-The 2015 budget foresees expenditure cuts but fails to respect the 3% deficit limit set up by European rules.
-And while the structural deficit was reduced in 2012, 2013 and 2014, the government has abandonned the objective to balance the structural budget postponing this target to 2017.
-There is very little chance in that context that the objectives set up by the European treaties will be met at the end of Hollande's term in 2017, as his government's rather chaotic stopand-go fiscal policies have undermined his legitimacy as well as that of the the government, making any major reform an impossibility.
-A recent example of such a failiure has been the government's announcement (8 October 2014) that it was renouncing plans to implement the so-called eco-tax when faced with the protest of truckdriver companies.
+The Hollande government's major mistake when coming to power in 2012 was to increase taxes on all fronts rather than to cut spending, which, in fact, increased.
+The outcome has been rather catastrophic: revenues were much lower than expected due to the economic crisis, lack of growth, tax evasion and growing black market, while at the same time the collective morale of French individuals and companies plummeted.
+Though it announced cuts in public spending (relative to the government's spontaneous spending increase) amounting to €0 billion for the period 2015-2017, the government made very few real cutbacks.
+The 2015 and 2016 budgets have foreseen expenditure cuts but fail to respect the 3% deficit limit set by European rules.
+According to the budget rapporteur for the 2016 budget, 3 to 4 billion in savings necessary to secure the credibility of the government's budget remain undocumented.
+Similarly, while the structural deficit was reduced in 2012, 2013 and 2014, the government has abandoned the objective to balance the structural budget, postponing this target to 2017.
+As a result, France's comparative performance on budget consolidation is still disappointing.
+In this context, there is very little chance that the objectives set up by European treaties will be met by the end of Hollande's term in 2017.